finagolfin/swift-android-sdk/README.md

 packages against those SDKs, and then runs their tests in the Android x86_64 emulator](https://github.com/finagolfin/swift-android-sdk/blob/main/.github/workflows/sdks.yml).

-## Cross-compiling and testing Swift packages with the Android SDK buhdle
+## Cross-compiling and testing Swift packages with the Android SDK bundle

 To build with the Swift 6 SDK bundle, first download [the official open-source Swift 6.0.1 toolchain for linux or macOS](https://swift.org/download/#releases)